 Also, don’t forget to let your favorite bloggers know that you have voted for them.
 They would be ever so pleased 🙂

-Show your support for all these wonderful hardworking Craft Bloggers
+Show your support for the wonderful craft bloggers.

-Are you featured here?
-Display the Top 100 Badge on your site to share the great news with your readers 🙂
+Featured here?
+Display the Top 100 Badge to share the great news with your readers 🙂

-Right click and save the image now.
-Or get in touch and I will email you the originals or get a custom image designed just for you.
+Right-click and save the image now.
+Or get in touch and I’ll email you the originals or get a custom image designed just for you.

 Mer Mag by Merrilee Liddiard